WSU-4110/EZ_Audio/README.md

 - Click sign out button to sign out from google drive

-<h4> Forth: The library (The library was not fully implemented like it supposed to be, but they are some functionality that was implemented during this project that simulates the functionality library) </h4>
+*Forth: The library (The library was not fully implemented like it supposed to be, but they are some functionality that was implemented during this project that simulates the functionality library)*

 - Click on the library button

 - Choose what type of sorting to sort the library, by date, name or channel.
 And all these types have the option of ascending order or descending order.

-<h3> Contributors </h3>
+<h2> Contributors </h2>

 **Jack**